buildpacks/docs/content/docs/extension-author-guide/create-extension/run-dockerfile.md

 What happened: now that `hello-extensions` requires both `tree` and `curl` in its build plan, both extensions are included in the build and provide the needed dependencies for build and launch, respectively
 * The `tree` extension installs `tree` at build time, as before
-* The `curl` extension switches the run image to `run-image-curl`, which has `curl` installed.
+* The `curl` extension switches the run image to `run-image-curl`, which has `curl` installed

 Now our `curl` process can succeed!

 ## What's next?

 The `tree` and `curl` examples are very simple, but we can unlock powerful new features with this functionality.

 Platforms could have several run images available, each tailored to a specific language family, thus limiting the number of installed dependencies for each image to the minimum necessary to support the targeted language.
 Image extensions could be used to switch the run image to that most appropriate for the current application.

-Similarly, builder images could be kept lean if image extensions are used to dynamically install the needed dependencies depending on the requirements of each application.
+Similarly, builder images could be kept lean if image extensions are used to dynamically install the needed dependencies for each application.

 In the future, both run image switching and run image modification will be supported, opening the door to other use cases.
 Consult the [RFC](https://github.com/buildpacks/rfcs/pull/173) for further information.